-Waiving patent protection for COVID-19 vaccines?
-No!
+Waiving patent protection for COVID-19 vaccines does not solve problems

-In order to supply all regions and to defeat the pandemic worldwide as quickly as possible, the governments of the international community as well as private-public partnerships have decided to launch and finance theCOVID-19 Vaccines Global Access ( COVAX ) initiative.
+In order to provide vaccines to all regions and defeat the pandemic as quickly as possible worldwide, the governments of the international community and private-public partnerships have decided to launch and fund the COVID-19 Vaccines Global Access ( COVAX ) initiative.
 The aim is to make vaccines available quickly and affordably to poorer countries.
-The COVAX principle is based on 100 richer countries pledging to support 90 countries with less financial resources.
-Vaccines are purchased from manufacturers and allocated to all countries that have declared their participation in COVAX.
-The exact procedure is regulated by guidelines of the World Health Organization (WHO) and the first vaccines have already been delivered.
+The COVAX principle is based on 100 richer countries pledging to support 90 countries with fewer financial resources.
+Doses of vaccine are purchased from manufacturers and allocated to all states that have declared their participation in COVAX.
+The exact process is governed by World Health Organization (WHO) guidelines.

 On Feb.
 23rd, 2022, vfa President Han Steutel took a position on the issue in a guest article in the ÄrzteZeitung.
 He also discussed the issue with Prof. Dr. Anna Holzscheiter (University of Dresden) and Elisabeth Massute (Doctors Without Borders) on the radio program SWR2 FORUM on June 4th, 2021.
 Patent annulments are not only unsuitable for it, so Steutel, but even harmful for the further Pandemievorsorge.